nonprofit email listWithout an email list, fundraising is tough because it limits your potential to get the revenue you need for your programs.

 Be sure to ask for their email address on reply cards in your fundraising appeals, on update postcards, and any other materials you’re mailing.

-nonprofit email listI’m always stunned how many obvious places people miss getting email addresses.
+nonprofit email listI’m always stunned at how many obvious places people miss getting email addresses.

-Look around you, and see where people are interacting with your nonprofit that you are missing gathering emails.
+Look around you, and see where people are interacting with your nonprofit – but where you’re not collecting emails.

-For example, one of my clients is a large animal shelter in Ohio.
-They have HUNDREDS of people each week expressing interest in available dogs and cats.
-These are people who believe in their work!
-And they weren’t capturing ANY info!
+For example, I was working with a client once, a large animal shelter in Ohio.
+They had HUNDREDS of people each week expressing interest in available dogs and cats.
+These were people who believed in their work!
+But my client wasn’t capturing ANY info!

-A simple change in process at the front desk is resulting in the potential for hundreds of new names for their nonprofit email list every month!
+A simple change in process at the front desk meant the potential for hundreds of new names for their nonprofit email list every month!
 At NO additional cost!

-Look around you, and see where you’re missing the boat.
-And find a way to fix it, fast!
+Look around you, see where you’re missing the boat, and find a way to fix it fast!

 Now You’ve Got Them – How Will you Keep Them?